Margaret Lee (lady-in-waiting): Life

 Margaret is best remembered for having been a companion of Anne Boleyn, whose family estates lay near the Wyatts' and who later employed Margaret as one of her ladies-in-waiting.
 A portrait by Hans Holbein the Younger shows a woman presumed to be Margaret at the age of thirty-four, and it is assumed that it was painted around 1540.
-It is therefore probable that Margaret was close to Anne in age, being born around 1506 (whilst Anne is assumed to have been born around 1501).
+It is therefore probable that Margaret was close to Anne in age, being born around 1506 (Anne's date of birth is unknown, but is commonly thought to have been in 1501 or 1507).

 Few question that there was some form of friendship between Lady Margaret and Queen Anne.
 There is also a strong tradition which states that Margaret's sister, Mary, was also part of the Queen's social circle and that Margaret's brother, Thomas Wyatt, fell passionately in love with Anne in the 1520s.
 Another female favourite of the Queen's was Lady Bridget Wingfield, who died while giving birth in 1534.

 Margaret was one of Anne's chief ladies-in-waiting, and accompanied her to Calais, France in 1532, where it is presumed Anne and Henry VIII made secret plans to marry in the immediate future.
 It is known that Anne had a lady-in-waiting who "she loves as a sister", and it has been suggested that this lady was Margaret.

 She was certainly part of the Queen's circle of favourites.
 As Mistress of the Queen's Wardrobe, she would presumably have played a leading part in the decadent social life at court in the mid-1530s, which was fuelled by the extravagance of Henry and Anne.

 Lady Margaret was sent to attend her royal mistress in the Tower of London in May 1536 when the Queen was arrested on charges of adultery, treason and incest.
 She attended Anne on the scaffold on 19 May, and even received the last gift of a prayer book from her.
 Anne had written a short farewell inside the prayer book: